Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 On one hand, you might think that the Rheo team needs to track double the data compared to other startups.
 But, plenty of sites and apps have this challenge.
 For example, if you have a freemium SaaS app, you might have two profiles of users: the free/low-paying ones, and the ones with larger demands and budgets.
 Each will have separate needs from your SaaS product.

-Ease of access to data determines level of attention: The product team would have a hard time running three growth meetings a week without a dashboard tool.
+Ease of access to data determines level of attention: The product team would have a hard time running three growth meetings a week without the help from Databox’s dashboard designer tool.
 If they could not aggregate different sources into one place, the team would either meet less often or data extraction would become somebody’s part-time job.

 Retention is king: If you want to quickly grow your company, you must focus on retention first.
 No amount of acquisition will help you overcome a leaky funnel.
 The Rheo product team measures at least 8 retention metrics simultaneously so they can discover which actions in their app create ongoing habits.
 Then, they can make more data-driven decisions on features and conversion points within the app.